sagefy/sagefy/docs/pages/survey_of_learning_research.md

 ### Application: Individual versus group work

+**Question**: _What tools are available for group work?_

+- SE 284-287: Computer-supported collaborative learning supports learner collaboration via: blogs, social media, breakout rooms, chats, email, message board, conferencing, and wikis.
+    - Cites Clark and Kwinn, 2007
+- SE 303: There is still a huge need for research in online group learning.
+    - Cites 2005 Jonassen, Lee, Yang, and Laffey

 **Question**: _How many group members can be effective for learning?_

-**Question**: _When is group work more effective than individual work?
-Vice versa?_

-**Question**: _How do you ensure all members of a group participate?_

-_File_

-- SE 293: Group learning is more suitable when there is no single correct answer.
-    - Cites Jonassen, Lee, Yang, and Laffey (2005); Uribe, Klein, and Sullivan (2003)
 - SB 223-224: In some conditions, learners can learn more effectively in small groups.
     - Cites Cohen, 1994; Johnson, Johnson, & Smith, 2007; Lou, Abrami, & d’Apollonia, 2001; Qin, Johnson, & Johnson, 1995; Springer, Stanne, & Donovan, 1999
     - The following requirements apply to effective group learning: